micahchoo/awesome-digital-history-South-Asia/README.md

 > History from digital spaces, includes archives, blogs, newspaper clippings etc., video archives

 Finding aids for textual and multimedia [primary sources](https://en.wikipedia.org/wiki/Primary_source) with a focus on the South Asian Subcontinent and the 19th and 20th centuries.
 Courses and learning tools to explore history digitally.
+Forked from  [Awesome Digital History](https://maehr.github.io/awesome-digital-history/)

 ## Contents